survivejs/react-book/manuscript/08_building_kanban.md

 * Web crawlers will be able to access the content easier (potentially better SEO)
 * You can avoid requests to fetch initial data.
 Especially on slow connections this can make a big difference.
 * The browser doesn't have to wait for JavaScript to get evaluated.
-Instead it gets to render HTML straight away.
+Instead, it gets to render HTML straight away.
 * Even users without JavaScript enabled see something.
-In this case it doesn't matter a lot but otherwise it could be a big factor.
+In this case, it doesn't matter a lot, but otherwise it could be a big factor.

-Even though we don't have a proper backend in our project this is a powerful approach you should be aware of.
-The same idea can be applied for other scenarios such as rendering a JSX template to a PDF invoice for instance.
+Even though we don't have a proper back-end in our project this is a powerful approach you should be aware of.
+The same idea can be applied for other scenarios such as rendering a JSX template to a PDF invoice for example.
 React isn't limited to the web.

 We will need to perform a couple of tweaks to our project in order to enable isomorphic rendering.
 Thankfully *HtmlWebpackPlugin* can do most of the work for us.
 We just need to implement a custom template and render our initial JSX to it.
 Set up *index.tpl* as follows.